Icon Stage 2 Lift 5th Gen 4Runner

 58647 (x2): Extended Travel Coilover Kit (2.5″ Shocks = 3.5″ of Front Lift)

 Being that the actual coilover is 1″ longer really means you have 2″ of extended travel when measured at the wheel.
-So yes, the Extended Travel Coilovers are worth it and they provide a noticeable difference if you are paying attention and care about all of the details in your suspension lift.
+So yes, the extended travel coils are worth it and they provide a noticeable difference if you are paying attention and care about all of the details in your suspension lift.

-OE Travel Vs. Icon Stage 1 and Stage 2 Extended Travel
+OE Travel Vs. Stage 1 and Stage 2 Extended Travel

 - Stock Coilover Front: 7.87″